New Britain Machine Company

 New Britain Machine Company was a tool company that was headquartered in New Britain, Connecticut.
-The company started to sell sockets and drive tools.
+The company started to sell woodworking machines, sockets and drive tools.
 New Britain was the main supplier for NAPA tools until its closure in 1990.
 New Britain Machine owned Husky and Blackhawk tools as well as making its own economy-grade tools under the None Better and Mustang names.
 New Britain Machine was then acquired by the Litton Tool Company on December 22, 1972.

 History

 According to one source, New Britain Machine was founded in New Britain, Connecticut in 1887.
 However, according to Archives & Special Collections at the Thomas J. Dodd Research Center, it was founded in 1895 subsequent to the J.T.
 Case Engine Company, a manufacturer of steam engines.
 The first product the new company produced was a chainsaw mortising machine.
 In 1917, it registered the None Better trademark to sell its line of sockets and tools.
 Much of New Britain Machine's early tool production was done under the None Better line.
 Many of the early tools were carbon steel, offering a lower cost alternative to the higher price alloy steels of the day.
 Early tool sets consisted of hex drive sockets and an ell bar for the drive tool.
 Beginning in the 1930s, the None Better line consisted of a wide variety of 1/2 square drive tools with a Cadmium finish.
 At this time, New Britain Machine was also supplying tools for Sears in their Craftsman line of tools.
 These tools are easy to distinguish as they either have a BE or an H in a circle stamped into the tools.
 The New Britain Machine line was also created at this time as a higher priced alloy steel alternative.